chandy619/osticket-prereqs/README.md

 <img width="380" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/19350341-6328-42be-849e-bd574ff1bc61">
 </p>
 <p>
-5. Download and Install MySQL- From the Installations Files list, download and install the MySQL Server software.
-This software is important fore creating a database to store files and information for osTicket.
-While moving throught the installation setup, select the 'Typcal' option.
-After that, you'll need to create some credentials that will be needed later on.
+5. Download and Install MySQL Server- From the Installations Files list, download and install the MySQL Server software.
+This software is important for creating a database to store files and information for osTicket.
+While moving throughout the installation setup, select the 'Typcal' option.
+After that, you'll need to create some credentials that will be needed later on in this tutorial.
 Be sure to select the 'Standard Configuration' option.
 Take note of the username and password you've used in case you forget.
 Click 'Finish' to close out the prompt.
 </p>
 <br />